caoyongji/testnet/docs/design/lightning_payments.md

 Send money to someone on the network that you are not sharing a state channel with.
 If you have a path of channels to the recipient you can use the nodes in between as proxies in order to trustlessly send money to the recipient.

-Lightning payments can be accomplished by deploying the same contract along the path (see the [Aeternity whitepaper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf), section II-B.1.a) that contains a hashlock.
+Lightning payments transfer funds between two participants connected through a single mediator node.
+It is accomplished by deploying the same contract on the two channels involved(see the
+[Aeternity whitepaper](https://blockchain.aeternity.com/%C3%A6ternity-blockchain-whitepaper.pdf),
+section II-B.1.a) that contains a hashlock.
 The payment is activated by revealing the secret of the hashlock.

 (For terminology used, see the glossary at the end.)